 - Tamper - Has the application been tampered with?

 With the exception of Shelf Life, all the different Checks and Responses work in a similar fashion.
 The Check can respond in different ways either immediately or later via a separate Response.
-A message can also be sent to a PreEmptive Analytics server.
-These Checks and Responses can be configured via the Injection UI or by adding code annotations.
+These Checks and Responses can be configured via the Checks UI or by adding code annotations.
 Shelf Life does not have a separate Response.

 There are several samples which demonstrate the use of the different Checks and Responses.